 Software and security

-Android 8.1 with version 5.1.2 of OnePlus’s OxygenOS over the top is smooth and fuss-free, with only a handful of pre-installed apps, and the slide-in Shelf — which contains recently used apps, contacts, and other information — making it look any different to standard Android found on a Pixel 2.
+Android 8.1 Oreo with version 5.1.8 of OnePlus’s OxygenOS — updated from version 5.1.2 at launch — over the top is smooth and fuss-free, with only a handful of pre-installed apps.
+There’s also the slide-in Shelf, which contains recently-used apps, contacts, and other information, making it look a little different to standard Android found on a Pixel 2.

 Any alterations and special features are all options.
 A new gesture control system replaces the familiar Android Home, Back, and Menu keys with an iPhone X-like swipe system.
 It’s not great, and we found swiping on either side of the screen to go back a step frustrating and unreliable.
 The traditional Android keys may not be pretty, but they work, and that’s what matters.

 Face unlock isn’t a substitute for a fingerprint sensor in certain apps.

 The fingerprint sensor is under the camera lenses on the back of the phone and is super fast.
 We’ve had the OnePlus 6 in a case — one of the new official OnePlus cases — and did find it harder to locate accurately due to the amount of recess, so it may be worth checking this for comfort before deciding on a case for the phone.
 OnePlus’s successful face unlock feature returns, and is reliable and ultra-fast.
 However, it’s not secure, and isn’t a substitute for a fingerprint sensor in certain apps.

 The OnePlus 6 has a 3,300mAh battery, which we’ve had at least a day’s use out of during our tests.
 It won’t take us to two days with a single charge, but the phone won’t give up over the course of a long, 15-hour day, meaning a day-and-a-half of sensible use is possible.